-Turning our attention to a popular Milwaukee area company, Blizzard (formerly known as Blizzard Lighting) opened its doors in 2010, in founder Will Komassa’s suburban basement.
-Nearly a decade later, Blizzard now occupies 40,000-square feet of office, technical and warehouse space just 20 miles west of Summerfest in Waukesha, WI.
-Komassa attributes Blizzard’s rapid ascension in the industry to unorthodox marketing and promoting innovative, high-quality products designed to fill gaps in the marketplace.
+Turning our attention to a popular Milwaukee area company, Blizzard Lighting opened its doors in 2010, in founder Will Komassa’s suburban basement.
+Nearly a decade later, Blizzard Lighting now occupies 40,000-square feet of office, technical and warehouse space just 20 miles west of Summerfest in Waukesha, WI.
+Komassa attributes Blizzard Lighting’s rapid ascension in the industry to unorthodox marketing and promoting innovative, high-quality products designed to fill gaps in the marketplace.
 “We’re always looking to be unique.
 It’s fun to make people say, ‘Wowee zowee, that’s cool.’
 When that’s not possible and you’re working with core fixtures found on every rig, we stand out with quality, both in our products and our people.”

-Blizzard’s product mix has evolved since its inception, moving beyond being a “DJ company” to serving high-end production and integration markets.
+Blizzard Lighting’s product mix has evolved since its inception, moving beyond being a “DJ company” to serving high-end production and integration markets.
 Part of that evolution included adding their IRiS™ LED video panels back in 2017.
-It’s a move that put Blizzard on a path to partnership with their neighbors to the East.
+It’s a move that put Blizzard Lighting on a path to partnership with their neighbors to the East.

 The roof was raised to a 65′ trim last year.

 After more than 30 years and hundreds of concerts, the American Family Insurance Amphitheater was showing its age and was starting to miss opportunities to bring some of the largest shows to The World’s Largest Music Festival.
 So, in October 2018, Summerfest’s parent organization, Milwaukee World Festival Inc., a 501(c)(3) charitable organization, announced a massive renovation.
 More than $50 million would be invested into the facility to help the venue continue to attract top talent and remain a driver of economic impact and tourism for Milwaukee.